Personal Injury Attorney Serving Lexington

 Lexington cases are primarily handled out of our Columbia office.

-For example, let’s say you’re crossing the street when you’re hit by a car.
+For example, let’s say you’re crossing the street when you’re hit by a car or truck.
 You’re hurt by the responsible party who was distracted at the time of the accident.
 In these cases, you may have grounds to file a claim against the driver for the damage they caused to your health and your finances.

 Injuries can be expensive to recover from, which makes it more important than ever to seek compensation.
 These funds should cover the losses you’ve suffered—also known as damages– because of the accident.
 Typically, these cover two types of damages: economic and non-economic.